--This is a short essay on the topic of a new concept of philosophy I have devised that could be interpreted in this prelude, as a disquisition.
+-This is a short essay on the topic of a new concept of philosophy and theism I have devised that could be interpreted in this prelude, as a disquisition.

 The philosophy that I assert with my elaborate circumspection permits the introspection that is prescribed to the innate quintessence of the soul, and the practicality of its usage that can be construed, as empirical or nonempirical in its involute composition.
 There is an unparalleled contrast, between the somatic vessel that we call our human body, with the psychology of the abstract connection of what is then determined to be the human psyche or soul.
 The actuality of its definition can be examined, in the capacity and capability of the mental faculties projected, by the activated brain and its operative cognition uninhibitedly.
 Thence, the concept of this new evolution of deliberation actuated must be allowed its progress to be effectuated, in order to elaborate the efficiency of its growth in the body, the mind and the soul of a human being.
 The common characteristics that I attribute to this philosophy are intertwined, with the discernible traits that are reflected, within the quotidian human behaviour that is associated to ethics and utilitarianism.